JereKuusela/valheim-world_edit_commands/README.md

 - `show=true/false`: Sets whether the object is visible.
 No value to toggle.
 - `status=radius,id`: Adds forced status effect area.
 - `wear=broken/damaged/healthy`: Overrides the object visual wear.
-- `weather=radius,id,instant`: Adds forced weather area.
+- `weather=radius,id,instant,dungeon`: Adds forced weather area.
 If third parameter is given, the weather changes instantly.
+Fourth parameter can be used to change dungeon weather.
+  - `weather=5,AshRain,true` adds a 5 meter radius Ashrain area that changes the weather instantly.
+  - `weather=0,,,AshRain` changes the dungeon weather to Ashrain when used on the entrance.
 - `water=name,x,z,y`: Adds a water surface.

 `tweak_chest`: